MdMohibKhan/PaginationCI/README.md

 # PaginationCI
-This Repository will help to do pagination in 3 ways by the help of CodeIgniter 3.
+This Repository will help to do pagination in 5 ways by the help of CodeIgniter 3.
+1) Frontend Pagination Using Bootstrap + Jquery on page load.
+2) Frontend Pagination Using Bootstrap + Jquery + Ajax .
+3) Backend Pagination Using Bootstrap + Codeigniter Pagination on page load.
+4) Backend Pagination And Per-Page Options Using Self created pagination function + Jquery + Ajax.
+5) Backend Pagination, Per-Page Options And Search facility Using Self created pagination function + Jquery + Ajax.